ahabra/memoize/README.md

 * Here is the [old code before migrating to github](old/old-1.1.zip)
 * Here is the [old programmer's introduction](old/tek271.memoizer.intro.html)

-The remaining of this document describes the new and updated version.
+The remainder of this document describes the new and updated version.

 ## Introduction
 If a function produces the same output given the same inputs, and if this function is slow, it makes sense for the function to cache its outputs to avoid repeated evaluations.
-This caching behavior is called [Memoization](https://en.wikipedia.org/wiki/Memoization) _(Yes, there is no __r__)_.
+This caching behavior is called [Memoization](https://en.wikipedia.org/wiki/Memoization) _(yes, there is no __r__)_.

 This library provides a simple mechanism to memoize any Java method using `@Remember` annotation.

 ## Motivation
-Suppose that you have a method that reads some authorization string from database for a given login:
+Suppose that you have a method which reads some authorization string from database for a given login:

 ```java
 // This is not ideal code, it is meant only to show a concept